-Furthermore, over 99 per cent of the material used in our cables is recyclable after its’ lifespan is reached.
+Furthermore, nearly 100 per cent of the material used in our cables is recyclable after its’ lifespan is reached.
 Additionally, producing cables that are 90 per cent lighter, as well as seven times longer-lasting, is sustainable.
 We are guaranteeing a zero-waste product and consequently a greener image for your company and us.

-2019 we as FibreMax officially made it – we broke the world record for the strongest aramid cable in the world!
+2020 we officially made it – we broke the world record for the strongest aramid cable in the world!
 We received a request by Liebherr to create aramid cables for a gigantic fly-jib used at their crane HLC-295000.

 After 1,5 years of research together with the fibre supplier Teijin and DNV-GL cables, as light, strong and durable as possible has been created.
 At the first attempt, we generated a world record: the cable achieved 17.020 kN!
 The finished cables were finally loaded end of January 2020 under the watchful eyes of the press, suppliers and customers.
 We are thankful for having so many great parties that helped us to make the world record possible.

 Today’s crane business focuses on heavy lifts at increasing reach and heights.
 Lifting offshore structures, power plant jobs, nuclear work, infrastructure projects, and windmill erection calls for cranes that reach increasing heights.
 But with these increasing heights and subsequently increasing boom lengths also weight increases.Read more